azure-glades/obsidian-notes/Operating Systems/Process Management/CPU Scheduling/Process Scheduling.md

 ### 5. Earliest Deadline First Scheduling
 A type of PBPS where the priority is given to processes with earlier deadlines
 ## [[Real-Time Scheduling]]
 A set of scheduling algorithms used in real time operating systems.
-The goal here is to maximize ease of use.
+The goal here is to meet deadlines.
 Prioritizes short response time and context switching to prevent the system from hanging.
-- essential in systems where timing is critical, such as embedded systems in medical devices, industrial automation, and automotive control systems.
+- essential in systems where timing is critical, such as embedded systems in medical devices, industrial automation, and automotive control systems like ABS.
--